sergioburdisso/pyss3/docs/user_guide/ss3-classifier.rst

 Introduction
 ============

-SS3 was originally introduced in Section 3 of the paper `"A text classification framework for simple and effective early depression detection over social media streams" <https://dx.doi.org/10.1016/j.eswa.2019.05.023>`__ (preprint available `here <https://arxiv.org/abs/1905.08772>`__).
-As it is described in more detail in this paper, SS3 first builds a dictionary of words for each category during the training phase, in which the frequency of each word is stored.
+As it is described in more detail in original paper, SS3 first builds a dictionary of words for each category during the training phase, in which the frequency of each word is stored.
 Then, using these word frequencies, and during the classification stage, it calculates a value for each word using a function :math:`gv(w,c)` to value words in relation to each category (:math:`gv` stands for "global value" of a word). :math:`gv` takes a word :math:`w` and a category :math:`c` and outputs a number in the interval [0,1] representing the degree of confidence with which :math:`w` is believed to **exclusively** belong to :math:`c`.
-For instance, suppose the categories are :math:`travel, technology, business`, and :math:`food`, we could have:
+For instance, suppose the categories are :math:`travel, technology, business`, and :math:`food`.
+After training, SS3 would learn to value words like "apple" and "the" as follows:

 .. math::
     gv(apple, travel) = 0;\ \ \ &gv(the, travel) = 0;\\